Interview with

 Wartime Simplicity

-This question feels unusually timely to me because just yesterday, when I was doing Table Talk with the seminary students over at Bethlehem College & Seminary, one of the students basically asked this exact same question.
+This question feels unusually timely to me because just yesterday, when I was doing Table Talk with the seminary students over at Bethlehem College and Seminary, one of the students basically asked this exact same question.
 The question seems to boil down to this: How can we know whether the level of wartime simplicity for the sake of Christ-exalting ministry is at the level it should be?
 How can we know we found the right level of wartime simplicity?

 “How can we know whether the level of wartime simplicity for the sake of Christ-exalting ministry is balanced?”